 But if you are talking about hybrids and other unusually quiet cars, although they can be a problem in situations where drivers are moving slowly or yielding, they have little or no effect at crossings with no traffic control where drivers are going faster than about 15-20 mph.

 When vehicles reach a certain speed, we can no longer hear their engine, we only hear the sound they make with wind and tires on the pavement.

-So when hybrids and electric vehicles reach that speed (found in some studies to be less than 15 mph), they are the same loudness as other vehicles (Yamauchi, 2014).
+So when hybrids and electric vehicles reach that speed (which some studies indicate to be less than 15 mph), they can be heard from the same distance as other vehicles (Yamauchi, 2014).

 The problem with being unable to hear cars with enough warning at some uncontrolled crossings started long before we had hybrid / quiet cars.

 I first noticed it in 1988, 9 years before Toyota introduced the Prius to the Japanese market.

 By now I've had than 30 years of observing and measuring the ability to hear vehicles,

 and I've never noticed a problem with a quiet or hybrid car except where they are moving slowly, such as when they are yielding or are slowing down for a traffic signal or stop sign, or traveling through a parking lot.